ahussan/Problem-Solving-in-Java/README.md

 # Problem-Solving-in-Java

-# Purpose

-This repository is created for practice purpose.
-Practice code in java will be uploaded to this repository.

 #Coding Practice
 If anyone wants to build skill in running, he/she needs to run.
 To build skill in code, we need to write code.